 In 1778 Josiah Spode II went to London.
 At the age of 23, this eldest son of the founder of the Spode company, Josiah Spode I, was already an accomplished master potter trained by his father and by now heavily involved in the family businesses.

-this is where the Old Baily Online project comes to our aid.
-In February 1790 a record with reference to theft from Mr Spode is recorded.
+this is where the Old Bailey Online project comes to our aid.
+In February 1790 a record with reference to theft from Mr. Spode is recorded.
 At the

-|Spode Black basalt coffee pot, c1800
+Spode black basalt coffee pot, c1800

 A very elegant engine turned, black basalt, Spode coffee pot is illustrated which gives some idea of the style of the teapot in question.
 (Shards of almost full size pieces have been discovered during random 'digs' on the Spode site and an example can be seen below).
 William Copeland, the first of the Copeland dynasty to be associated with the company, is giving this evidence.
 Also speaking at the trial, Josiah Spode II mentions fine blue painted goods hidden, ready for theft, and has them marked so he can see what happens to them to try to catch the alleged thief.
 The prisoner in this case was found Not Guilty.

 On the Old Bailey pages you can find more about Spode and of course other people too - perhaps even your ancestors.

 For another eventful day in Spode II's life click on this date 9th September 1789 where you can read about a dramatic event which including the following items in a trunk being stolen from Mr Spode: 'one hundred and twenty-two guineas in gold; and bills of exchange; and a deal of linen'.
 The prisoner in this case was found Guilty and 'Transported for seven years'.